top of page

-By becoming a Mental Health Warrior, I’ve learned to face and triumph over my challenges every single day—and food, surprisingly, plays a powerful role in building my warrior strength!
+By becoming a Mental Health Warrior, I’ve learned to face and triumph over my challenges every single day — and surprisingly, food plays a powerful role in building that strength!

-“Let me explain,” I said, leaning against the shopping cart.
-Together, we were about to dive into the wisdom of the 3 Food Rules—a simple but powerful guide for managing stress and reclaiming balance.
+“Let me explain,” I said, leaning casually against the cart.
+Together, right there in the middle of the grocery store, we were about to dive into the 3 Food Rules — a simple, powerful guide for managing stress and reclaiming balance.

 Food Rule 1: Choose Low-Carb Foods